Jefiozie/nx-jefiozie/articles/angular-builders.md

 ---
-title: 'Angular CLI Builders'
+title: 'Create a Custom Angular CLI Builder'
-description: 'Create a Custom Angular CLI Builder'
+description: 'A article on who to create a Angular CLI Builder'
 date: '2021-03-22'
 tags:
     - angular
     - builders
     - cli
     - showdev
-published: false
+published: true
-slugs:
-    - ___UNPUBLISHED___km11cdi7_aM9aIMIUNqmPZwbQSvznhodCmzToqjeA
 ---

 In this post, we will try to explain the basics theory around the Angular CLI builders and how you can build a Custom Builder.
 How to build a Custom Builder will be done based on a builder we've created with a very general use case, Image Optimization.
 In this article we will only show a simple example.